“Flashback, warm nights. Almost left behind. Suitcases of memories. Time after…” -Cyndi Lauper, “Time After Time”

 2010 – “The Weakends” by Motion City Soundtrack

-2010 was a bit of a difficult year to do because it was a huge year for me, but most of the songs I was listening to were older.
+2010 was a bit of a difficult year to do because it was a huge year for me, but most of the music I was listening to was older.
 My Dinosaur Life is a great album, though, and this is my favourite on it.

 2011 – “Save Me” by Golden State

 James Grundler, the lead from Golden State, was in another favourite band, Paloalto, and I followed him to Golden State.
 I had a lot of favourites from them in 2011, but this one was covered by Tyler Blackburn (of Pretty Little Liars fame), and I really love both versions.

 Another difficult year for music actually coming out in 2012.
 I’m fairly certain I heard this song after Andrew McMahon posted about it somewhere, and I fell in love with it.
 Hauntingly beautiful.

 2013 – “Do or Die” by 30 Seconds to Mars

 I’ve had a crush on Jared Leto since 1994, which is probably longer than many/most of his fans have been alive.
 I never really listened to his music much, though, until 2012 when I stumbled upon his great cover of “Where The Streets Have No Name.”
 I’ve been a big fan since.
 “Do or Die” is another one of those songs that has been influential in my life at various times.